-The Company currently does not have any alternate directors.
+The Company currently does not have any alternate Directors.

-Key information regarding the Directors, including their principal commitments, directorships in other listed companies both present and those held over the preceding three (3) years are set out in the Board Members' section in page 11 of this annual report.
+Key information regarding the Directors, including their principal commitments, Directorships in other listed companies are set out in the Board Members' section in page 11 of this annual report.

 Board Performance